ChaalBaaz: Reception and legacy

 Filmfare ranked Sridevi's performance in Chaalbaaz 4th in its list of "80 Iconic Performances of Hindi Cinema" stating that "Sridevi's penchant for giggles and her ability to look distinctly tearful when required polishes these performances to perfection.
 Hell".
 The Times of India article "Bollywood's Hit Double Roles" stated: "Sridevi's performance rocked the box office".
 Rediff featured the film in its countdown of "25 Best Double Roles in Bollywood" saying: "What you don't realize until you have seen ChaalBaaz is just how incredible Sridevi is at depicting both ends of the spectrum" and that the film "cemented her position as an actress with a killer comic timing".
 Speaking to The Indian Express about Sridevi's act in ChaalBaaz, the director Pankaj Parashar said "She proved her range with the movie and after that she got lots of offers which saw her in a double role".
 Her slapstick rain dance "Na jaane kahan se aayi hai" became a big hit with The Times of India describing it as a "Sridevi classic where she simply looked wow with her chirpy expressions and rain drops kissing her cheeks".
 The song ultimately led to choreographer Saroj Khan's winning the Filmfare Award for Best Choreography.

 Reboot

 In 2021, a reboot titled ChaalBaaz in London was announced by T-Series with the same director and Shraddha Kapoor in the lead dual role; the film was later put on hold.

 Music

 Music composer duo Laxmikant–Pyarelal composed the film's score with lyrics penned by Anand Bakshi.
 The music was produced by Zee Music Company.
-The film's songs were very well received, with some, such as "Na Jaane Kahan Se Aayi Hai" and "Tera Bemar Mera Dil" going on to become huge hits and classics.
-The music of "Na Jaane Kahan Se Aayi Hai" is copied from Stevie Wonder's - Part time Lover.
+The film's songs were very well received, with some, such as "Na Jaane Kahan Se Aayi Hai" and "Tera Bimar Mera Dil" going on to become huge hits and classics.
+The music of "Na Jaane Kahan Se Aayi Hai" is copied from Stevie Wonder's Part-Time Lover.